larsjuhljensen/JensenLab/_pages/training_stringapp_ddpm.md

 Find the **disease score** column in the node attributes table (look at the last columns).
 Sort it by values to see the highest and lowest confidence scores.
 You can highlight the corresponding nodes by selecting the rows in the table, bringing up the context menu (right-click the selected rows) and choosing the **Select nodes from selected rows** option.
 You can also use the **Fit Selected** icon in the menu bar to zoom into the selected node (**View → Fit Selected**).

 _How many nodes and edges are there in the resulting network?
-Are all proteins connected and why (not)?
 How many nodes have the highest disease score?
 Give at least one example._

 ### 2.3 Discrete color mapping